About the Journal

 CrossRef is a scholarly publishers’ association that offers a shared infrastructure to support scholarly communications.
 All manuscripts published in AJERNET have a Digital Object Identifier (DOI).

 Papers are submitted in MS-Word compatible formats.
-This is after logging into the AJER portal with their credentials and accessing the Online Submission Link.
+This is after logging into the AJERNET portal with their credentials and accessing the Online Submission Link.
 The authors are then guided by a sequential process to submit their papers.
-After submission, the authors get automatic acknowledgment through their email accounts with an especially ascribed reference number.
+After submission, the authors get an automatic acknowledgment through their email accounts with an especially assigned reference number.
 The authors will then be contacted directly by our editor.